-Establishing a budget is a great way to pay off debt and save money, but it is hard to figure out where to start.
-Here are a few tips to help you create a budget that fits your income and lifestyle:
+Establishing a budget is a great way to pay off debt and save money.
+Here are a few tips to help you create a budget that fits your income and lifestyle if you are having trouble getting started.

 Pay with Cash